 Many people have seen their incomes drop during this pandemic.
 Being a small business owner is tough right now.
-But as the UK comes up for its fourth week of lockdown it’s time to think about what we can do for our business.
+It is, however, not the time to rest easy!
+It is time to think about what we can do for our business.
 If your sales are down and you’re not busy, this is a great time to think about revamping your handmade business brand.

 For many handmade business owners, their brand isn’t given much thought.
 But we should be thinking about our brand.
 It’s what our customers see whenever they interact with us.
 Our brand conveys our values to prospective customers and can tell people an awful lot about our business before they even see our products.